lexibank/tlopo/out/vol3/chapter13.md

 [Barrau](../sources/Barrau1962) ([1962](../sources/Barrau1962): 190) declares that the pumpkin[^24] is a European introduction to Melanesia, and the linguistic data largely support his assertion.
 A number of terms for it are borrowings from English (MM: E Kara baniyin, Tinputz banken, NCV: Paamese vamuken, Lewo pamken) or from elsewhere (PT: Motu mausini, Roro mauteni, apparently from Samoan mau- tini 'gourd ').

-The set of seeming cognates below provides evidence, on the other hand, of an early Oceanic etymon, &ast;waluq or &ast;[w]aruq, thatmusthave denoted C. moschata or a similar plant.
+The set of seeming cognates below provides evidence, on the other hand, of an early Oceanic etymon, _&ast;waluq_ or _&ast;[w]aruq_, thatmusthave denoted C. moschata or a similar plant.
 I write 'seeming' because, however one reconstructs the term, there are irregular phonological developments due to borrowing.
-[Dempwolff](../sources/Dempwolff1938) ([1938](../sources/Dempwolff1938)) reconstructed &ast;baluq 'bottle gourd, Lagenaria siceraria'.
-However, the Oceanic forms below, together with Sundanese, Old Javanese, Balinese waluh, Buru walu 'bottle gourd', point to PMP &ast;waluq 'bottle gourd'.
+[Dempwolff](../sources/Dempwolff1938) ([1938](../sources/Dempwolff1938)) reconstructed _&ast;baluq_ 'bottle gourd, Lagenaria siceraria'.
+However, the Oceanic forms below, together with Sundanese, Old Javanese, Balinese _waluh_, Buru _walu_ 'bottle gourd', point to PMP _&ast;waluq_ 'bottle gourd'.
 Whether PMP actually had such a form or whether this is a series of borrowings postdating the break-up of PMP and perhaps even of POc (cf [§7.1](../contributions/3-13#s-7-1)) is not relevant here.
 What is relevant is that a form related to these entered early Oceanic, but was applied to the pumpkin, C. moschata, or a related species.

 <a id="p-425"></a>

-If we assume that the Oceanic etymon was &ast;waluq, then the consonants are regularly reflected in Kela, Dami and Takia.
-Sio reflects &ast;waruq, and Kela may also do so, as &ast;-l- and &ast;-r-are neutralised as Kela -r-.
-Hote, Mapos Buang and Patep reflect &ast;ruq-aruq and Lenakel and Anejom reflect &ast;ruq-ruq.
-25 Gapapaiwa and Misima bonu-bonu (and similar forms in other PT languages) reflect &ast;bʷalu-bʷalu.
+If we assume that the Oceanic etymon was _&ast;waluq_, then the consonants are regularly reflected in Kela, Dami and Takia.
+Sio reflects _&ast;waruq_, and Kela may also do so, as _&ast;-l-_ and _&ast;-r-_ are neutralised as Kela _-r-_.
+Hote, Mapos Buang and Patep reflect _&ast;ruq-aruq_ and Lenakel and Anejom reflect _&ast;ruq-ruq_.[^25] Gapapaiwa and Misima _bonu-bonu_ (and similar forms in other PT languages) reflect _&ast;bʷalu-bʷalu_.
 If we assume instead that the Oceanic etymon was &ast;waruq or &ast;aruq, we are still left with irregularities.

 The strong likelihood, then, is that the term was borrowed from community to community sometime very soon after the break-up of POc.
 That is, C. moschata or a similar plant must have found its way into NW Melanesia not much less that 3000 years ago.
 The genus Cucurbita is indigenous to the tropical zone of the Americas, where domestication is known to have occurred by 4000 years ago ([Sauer 1993](../sources/Sauer1993)).